Unity-Technologies/ml-agents/docs/Installation-Windows.md

         width="500" border="10" />
 </p>

-After installation, you will need to open __Anaconda Navigator__ to finish.
+After installation, you must open __Anaconda Navigator__ to finish the setup.
 From the Windows search bar, type _anaconda navigator_.
 You can close Anaconda Navigator after it opens.

 ## Step 2: Setup and Activate a New Conda Environment